projectcontour/contour/site/content/docs/main/config/gateway-api.md

 - if the result is greater than 65535, subtract 65535
 - if the result is less than or equal to 1023, add 1023.

+Note that, in rare corner cases, it's possible to have port conflicts.
+Check the Gateway status to ensure that Listeners have been properly provisioned.

 ## Routing

 Gateway API defines multiple route types.